-How would you know if you are having an emotional affair?
+How would you know if you involved in emotional infidelity?
 She proposes the following test.

 Do you confide in your friend more than to your partner about your day?